- How do I change my major?

 - Can a classroom physical education course be substituted for a PE activity course to fulfill graduation requirements?

-To officially change your major you need to fill out a change of major form in the registrar's office.
+To officially change your major you need to fill out a change of major form in the registrar's office or visit with your academic advisor.
 If you are changing your degree program you will be assigned a new advisor at that time.

 To officially change your advisor you need to fill out a change of advisor form in the registrar's office.

 An advisor is assigned to each student at the time of registration.
 An admissions representative initially assigns you a faculty member in the area of study you choose.
-If you do not know who your advisor is, you can find it under your demographic information in Campus Connect or go to the student services office and they can give you the name of your current advisor.
+If you do not know who your advisor is, you can find it under your demographic information in the SWCCyou portal or go to the student services office and they can give you the name of your current advisor.

 There are various times throughout a semester when you should see your advisor.
 Here are a few suggestions on when to make appointments: